michalalayev/Clusters-Detection/README.md

-# Clusters-Detection
+# Clusters Detection

-Non-overlapping clusters (community structures) detection in networks by modularity score, According to M.E.J Newman in PNAS 2006: https://www.pnas.org/content/103/23/8577.
+Non-overlapping clusters (community structures) detection in networks (a graph) by modularity score, According to M.E.J Newman in PNAS 2006: https://www.pnas.org/content/103/23/8577. \
-Implemented in C, keeping good time complexity and fast runtime.
+Implemented in C, with emphasis on runtime efficiency, using Valgrind for memory management.

-Project description can be found among the files, called Community_Structure_in_Networks_Project.pdf.
+Full project description can be found in [this](https://github.com/michalalayev/Clusters-Detection/blob/master/Community_Structure_in_Networks_Project.pdf) file.